mansi10112005/mansik/README.md

 # mansik
-This is my first GIt repository
+This is my first GIt Repository.
 Author - Mansi Kokate